 To help you avoid these common traps, we’ve shared five expert tips below that will help you make sure you’re buying a quality diamond and engagement ring setting at the right price.

-To avoid buying a subpar diamond, we recommend only choosing a diamond with an excellent or ideal cut.
+To avoid buying a subpar diamond, we recommend only choosing an excellent or ideal diamond cut.
 We also recommend checking a diamond’s depth and table to make sure it has an ideal ratio for its shape.

 You should never, ever buy a diamond that doesn’t come with a certificate from a reliable and trusted grading entity.
 Without a certificate, it’s impossible to verify that a diamond’s color, cut quality, clarity and carat weight actually match the claims made by the business selling it.

-When you’re comparing diamonds, ask to see each diamond’s GIA or AGS certificate.
-These are the two most reliable grading entities in the diamond industry.
+When you’re comparing diamonds, ask to see each diamond’s GIA certificate.
+This is the most reliable grading entity in the diamond industry.
 Their certificates provide an objective, reliable assessment of the diamond’s appearance and value.

-In general, it’s best to avoid diamonds that are sold with IGI or EGL certificates.
+In general, it’s best to avoid diamonds that are sold with IGI certificate or EGL certificate.
 These grading labs have a reputation for overstating the quality of the diamonds they grade.
 As such, they’re not recommended.

 As part of the evaluation process, every diamond receives a clarity grade.
 This refers to how free the diamond is of visible inclusions and blemishes that affect its appearance.
-This grade can range from I1 (1st-degree inclusions) to IF (internally flawless).
+It can range from I1 clarity (1st-degree inclusions) to IF clarity (internally flawless).